TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 ### Pack Files

-Pack files are a generic lightweight container format used for many SVF assets.
-They're an evolution of the Navisworks [container format]({{ nw_url | append: "#container" }}).
-Each pack file stores multiple separately serialized objects identified by index.
-The pack file starts with a directory of offsets which maps an object index to a location in the file.
+Pack files are a generic lightweight container format, similar to a ZIP file, used for many SVF assets.

 Generally, the objects stored in pack files are small.
 So, rather than compressing each object individually, the whole pack file is compressed.
 In cases where random access to individual objects is needed, multiple pack files are used with a limit on the size of each individual file.

-The pack file also stores a type index per object.
-To read an object, decompress the pack file, lookup the location in the directory, then use the type index to look up a type definition in the corresponding typeset in the manifest.
-The type definition tells you the type and version of the object, which lets you choose the correct deserialization routine.

 ### Serialization